The iPhone SE 2 is Apple’s cheapest phone and the ideal choice if you’re upgrading from an iPhone 6, 7 or an Android that’s starting to show its age.

 While we do like the fact this is a smaller phone, we’re less sold on Apple once again reusing an older design.
 If you’ve had an iPhone 6 or newer then unboxing the iPhone SE 2 will give you a strong sense of deja-vu.
 We’d have much preferred a phone that mimicked the original SE, with those flat sides and industrial look.
 At least it comes in a sleek red colour.

 Apple might have drastically improved endurance with the recent iPhone 11 range, however, you won’t really find any of that benefit here.
-We just about got through the day on a single charge but you might want to keep a charger handy if you’re a particularly heavy user.
+We just about got through the day on a single charge but you might want to keep a charger handy if you’re a particularly heavy user, or consider a beefier battery like the Moto G 5G Plus.

 The iPhone SE 2 is a great, small phone that gives you access to all the benefits of iOS without making you pay over the odds.